 Ulrich Mayer, Castler

-Dir Deutschen Familiennamen also says: “Keller III. mhd. kellaere from lat. cellarius 1) ,,cellar master”, conductor 2) chamber official; like from the manorial box a Kastner, so from the manorial cellar a cellar [Keller] (waiter) got his name as a rent official (cellarii at the court of Charles the Great), who originally had to administer the vineyards and vineyards together with the other incomes, which were to be delivered into the cellars; with spiritual founders the official, who administers the incomes, which are arranged for the table – often with the Kastner one 3) Owner of a “cellar yard” of some kind in some parts of Swabia and Switzerland.”.
+Die Deutschen Familiennamen also says: “Keller III. mhd. kellaere from lat. cellarius (1) “cellar master”, conductor.
+(2) chamber official; like from the manorial box a Kastner, so from the manorial cellar a cellar [Keller] (waiter) got his name as a rent official (cellarii at the court of Charles the Great), who originally had to administer the vineyards and vineyards together with the other incomes, which were to be delivered into the cellars; with spiritual founders the official, who administers the incomes, which are arranged for the table – often with the Kastner one.
+(3) Owner of a “cellar yard” of some kind in some parts of Swabia and Switzerland”.

 There are several theories as to the origin of the Kastler, Kasteler, and Kastner surnames.
-Some are very easy to connect to the specific clan, some are not.
+Some are very easy to connect to a specific clan, some are not.
 The future guarantees that more information will be discovered and digitized to help in the research.